JordanGoasdoue/elkish/README.md

   reason to try and write a custom time series database without a use case or performance issue that isn't accounted for by one of the many existing options.
-* [ ] Monitors and Alerts aren't interfaced.
+* [ ] Monitors and Alerts aren't interfaced well.
 Although I kept with a common pattern, I didn't account for some `Add` functions needing errorability, and given my attempt to timebox this, I didn't want to iterate on it forever.
   There's some room for improvement there though.